BidSwitch Targeting Groups

 Deals Exclusion Lists

 If you set an exclude list for a Targeting Group, this will remove the given Deals from requests, but any other Deals present will be passed through.
-The difference in how other traffic is passed within the Targeting Group depends on whether you have selected All Traffic or Only Deals Traffic
+The difference in how other traffic is passed within the Targeting Group depends on the selected traffic type or a combination of them aka Open Exchange, Open Deals or Private Deals

-• All Traffic If there are no deals left in a request after the exclude list has been applied, then open auction requests will be passed to the Buyer that match the targeting criteria of the Targeting Group
+• Open Exchange, Open Deals, Private Deals If all the traffic types are selected and there are no deals left in a request after the exclude list has been applied, then open auction requests will be passed to the Buyers that match the targeting criteria of the Targeting Group

-• Only Deals Traffic If there are no Deals left in a request after exclude list filtering has been applied, then no request will be passed through for this Targeting Group
+• Open Deals, Private Deals If one or both these traffic types are selected and there are no Deals left in a request after exclude list filtering has been applied, then no request will be passed through for this Targeting Group

 Deals Inclusion Lists

 If you set an include list of Deal IDs, only those requests which contain an included deal will be passed within the Targeting Group.
 Note If requests also contain non-included Open Deal IDs these will not be removed from the request.
-The difference in how other traffic is passed within the Targeting Group depends on whether you have selected All Traffic or Only Deals Traffic
+The difference in how other traffic is passed within the Targeting Group depends on whether you have selected Open Exchange, Open Deals, Private Deals, or a combination of them.

-• All Traffic If there are no deals left in a request after the include list has been applied, then open auction requests will be passed to the Buyer that match the targeting criteria of the Targeting Group.
+• Open Exchange, Open Deals, Private Deals If all the traffic types are selected and there are no deals left in a request after the include list has been applied, then open auction requests will be passed to the Buyer that match the targeting criteria of the Targeting Group.

-• Only Deals Traffic If you set a include list of Deal IDs, only those requests which contain an included deal will be passed within the Targeting Group.
-There is also a few additional caveats around private deals inclusions.
+• Open Deals, Private Deals If one or both these traffic types are selected and you set an include list of Deal IDs, only those requests which contain any included deal will be passed within the Targeting Group.
+There is also a few additional caveats around private deals inclusions in case both deal types are selected.

 • If a request also contains non-included open Deals these are not removed from the request.